-CELLULAR PHONES AND PERSONAL EQUIPMENT OR MATERIAL
+CELLULAR/MOBILE PHONES AND PERSONAL EQUIPMENT OR MATERIAL

-Students will be permitted to keep cellular phones secured in their locker, provided that the cellular phone is kept turned off during the school day.
-Students will not be permitted to carry cellular phones to classes for any reason.
-Students are not permitted to make phone calls, use text messaging, use entertainment applications or camera phone capabilities during school hours.
-Students engaged in any of the aforementioned activities will have their cell phone confiscated and receive appropriate discipline as per the progressive discipline policy.
+Students will be permitted to keep cellular/mobile phones secured in their locker, provided that the cellular/mobile phone is kept turned off during the school day.
+Students will not be permitted to carry cellular/mobile phones to classes for any reason.
+Violation of this policy will result in the confiscation of the cellular/mobile phone and other related disciplinary action.
+The consequence for a first offense violation of this policy will include a detention.

-Personal equipment such as i-pods, radios, walkman, cassette players, cameras, or any electronic devices, all types of cards (baseball, football, etc.) video games, pagers, toys, etc. are not allowed in school, except when prior written approval is given by a teacher for a specific project, program, or in conjunction with the curriculum.
-When approval is obtained, students must give the item(s) to the teacher for safekeeping until needed.
-Personal items brought to school without approval will be confiscated, turned-in to the office, and the student may receive disciplinary action.
+Personal equipment such as i-pods, MP3 players, radios, walkmans, cassette players, cameras, or any electronic devices, all types of cards (baseball, football, etc.) video games, pagers, toys, etc. are not permitted to be used in school, except when prior written approval is given by a teacher for a specific project, program, or in conjunction with the curriculum.
+These personal items are to be kept in a locker during the school day.
+Violation of this policy will result in the confiscation of the item and other related disciplinary action.